 What to expect the day of your open heart surgery

 Your surgeon may admit you to the hospital the day before your open heart surgery.
-For your surgery you can generally expect to:
+The day of your surgery you can generally expect to:

-- The care team will monitor your vital signs throughout the procedure and during your recovery until you are alert, breathing effectively, and all vital signs are stabilized.
+The care team will monitor your vital signs throughout the procedure and during your recovery until you are alert, breathing effectively, and all vital signs are stable.

 What are the risks and potential complications of open heart surgery?

-Any surgical procedure involves risks and potential complications.
+As with all surgeries, open heart surgery involves risks and possible complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout yourrecovery.
+Complications can develop during surgery or recovery.

 General risks of surgery